ibajaj3009/AIOPS-MCC-EDR-ADX-in-a-Day/README.md

 ## Challenge 1, Query 1.3: Time bins and let

-**While exploring more on dataset, user is now interested to drill down above query and check what would be volume of bytes and bits for each application in every 5 mins for above selected columns view**
+**While exploring more on dataset, user is now interested to drill down above query and check what would be volume in bytes for each application and application category per day for last 7 days.**

 * [bin](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/query/binfunction) - The nearest multiple of roundTo below value.
 Null values, a null bin size, or a negative bin size will result in null.